How to efile Federal and State Tax Returns

 Can I Use My Last Pay Stub Instead of a W-2 to Prepare and efile My Taxes?

-You can start your efile.com account, based on your latest pay stub.
-Enter your personal information, and begin preparing your return with your last pay stub.
-However, you should not complete and efile your tax return until you receive your W-2 form(s) to make sure that your latest pay stub indeed matches the W-2 form.
+Start your efile.com account, enter your personal information and begin preparing your return with your last pay stub.
+However, you should not complete and efile your tax return until you receive your W-2 form(s) to make sure that your latest pay stub indeed matches the W-2 form(s).
 To complete your return, you will also need your Employer Identification Number (EIN), and most pay stubs do not have this information.

 What If I Don't Have My W-2?

 Employers are required to mail out W-2's by January 31.
 If you have not received a W-2 Form by February 14, follow these steps:

-1. First, contact your employer (or former employer) and request a copy of your W-2.
+1. Contact your employer (or former employer) and request a copy of your W-2.
 Make sure that the employer has your correct mailing address.
 Allow a reasonable amount of time for them to resend it or make it available to you.

 2. If you still have not received a Form W-2 from your employer by February 23, call the IRS at 1-800-829-1040.
 Have the following information ready: